STGCodeChallengesOrg/QA-Java-Automation_Code_Challenge_2_Stub/README.md

-Automation Code Challenge #2 (Navigation Menu class):
+QA Java Automation Code Challenge #2 (Navigation Menu class):

 Write a class that will allow me to navigate the main pages on the site.